jychuah/particle-firebase-proxy/README.md

 ### Testing

-The [`./test.sh`](./test.sh) script can be used to try out your reverse proxy.
-Just fill in the variables and run the script.
-The script will print out the REST response.
-(If it says `OK` that's good.)
-Any events that happen on Firebase should now appear as published events and data on your Particle.io event stream, which you can view with the [Particle.io Console](http://console.particle.io).
+Two scripts are available for testing your proxy with `curl`.
+Fill in the necessary variables in the scripts to run them.

+The [`./tests/test_rest.sh`](./tests/test_rest.sh) script is included to test non-EventSource REST calls.
+You should receive an `OK` in the command line for `PUT` and `DELETE` calls, a keyname for any `POST` calls and JSON data for any `GET` calls.

+The ['./tests/test_events.sh'] script is included to test EventSource GET calls.
+You should receive an `OK` in the command line, with any events appearing in your [Particle.io Console](http://console.particle.io).

 ### Setting Up A Webhook

-It's a good idea to let your Particle.io device subscribe using a Webhook. [`webhook.json.example`](./webhook.json.example) has been included to illustrate a Webhook that passes the necessary data to your reverse proxy.
+It's a good idea to let your Particle.io device interact with the proxy using Webhooks. [`./examples/webhook.json.example`](./examples/webhook.json.example) has been included to illustrate a Webhook that passes the necessary data to your proxy to subscribe to realtime database events.
 That way, you can simply call...

 ```
 Particle.subscribe("value", handlerFunction);
-Particle.publish("value");
+Particle.publish("valueSub");
 ```

 ...from within your device firmware.